The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/extreme.md

 ## Standard Step

-* Unlike many other fights, this EX trial is unique in that drifting SS even a single GCD in phase 1 will lead to a DPS loss.
+* Unlike many other fights, this EX trial is unique in that drifting SS even a single GCD in Phase 1 will lead to a DPS loss.
 Avoiding drift on SS allows you to dance during the short 3-4 seconds the boss is untargetable before adds spawn (around 3:46).

   * To be able to do this consistently, this also means that if the first Imbued Sword ends up being Fire, you need to start SS right before the fire debuffs go out.
 Finish the rest of the steps after the pyretic debuff fades.
 Unfortunately, the timing for this can be tight, and if someone early-pulls or if you clip your rotation you will likely take at least one extra tick of fire damage.